Educreations Interactive Whiteboard

 A simple help/FAQ list is available, but the app is very intuitive and many users may not need it.

-With Educreations Interactive Whiteboard, it's easy for students and teachers to create a multipage presentation or lesson that can easily be shared with other students, teachers, or parents.
+With Educreations Interactive Whiteboard, it's easy for students and teachers to create a multi-page presentation or lesson that can easily be shared with other students, teachers, or parents.
 You begin creating a whiteboard-style slide by adding images from the choices in the drop-down menu, or by writing (choose a color and finger-write or type using the on-screen keypad).
 You can move around to resize images and text, as well as draw directly on the images, and there's no limit to the number of slides in a presentation.
 There's also an option to record audio over the slides.
 Users can save, categorize by subject, and share their presentations.
-Saving is not automatic and cannot be performed mid-creation; everything must be saved at the end.

 The best part of this app is that it's easy to use while still providing enough options from which to source and use content, add audio, and display images to create highly engaging, descriptive lessons and presentations.
 Your lessons, and your students' presentations, will be much more engaging with prerecorded audio, images, photos, and fun colors that help highlight points.